Steels and coatings for hot forming:

 For hot forming thyssenkrupp supplies hot-rolled, cold-rolled and coated MBW® manganese-boron steels and the high-strength, high ductility coated composite tribond®.
+A newcomer to the range: AS Pro, the innovative coating for significantly improved component and process reliability in automotive engineering.

 In the automotive industry MBW® manganese-boron steels are mainly used for safety-relevant structural parts, including A- and B-pillars, bumper crossbeams, side impact beams and body reinforcements.
 Our MBW® steels offer extremely high strengths after hot forming while retaining very good forming properties.
 The steel composite tribond® is a unique combination of high strength and high ductility. tribond® 1200 was specially developed to absorb as much energy as possible in the event of axial stresses, such as those caused by a front-on collision.
 Typical uses include longitudinal members in cars.
 The higher-strength tribond® 1400 is ideal for parts subjected to high bending stresses such as B-pillars.